dora-metrics/pelorus/docs/philosophy/outcomes/developer_adoption.md

     Expressed as a set of tuples (set of integers, timestamp), where

-    - the first element are the scores (between 0 and 10) the target users gave the tool
+    - the first element are the scores (between 0 and 10) the target users gave the component
     - the second element is the timestamp when the number of scores changed

 #### Formulas